tduyng/tduyng.github.io/content/blog/2025-11-29-neovim-formatter-conform/index.md

 img = "/img/dashboard.png"
 +++

 This is part 7 of my Neovim series.
 Today we setup code formatter.
-Format on save, like VSCode.
+Format on save.

-Code formatter keeps your code clean.
-No more arguing about spaces vs tabs.
-No more manual indentation.
+Code formatters keep your code clean.
+No arguing about spaces vs tabs.
+No manual indentation.
 Save the file, it formats.
-Simple.

-With LSP (we set this up in [part 3](https://tduyng.com/blog/neovim-lsp-native/)), Neovim can format code.
-But LSP formatting is limited.
-Not all LSP servers format well.
+Neovim can format with LSP (from [part 3](https://tduyng.com/blog/neovim-lsp-native/)).
+But LSP formatting has limits.
+Not all servers format well.
 Some are slow.
-Some don't support all languages.
+Some don't support your language.

-## What is conform.nvim?

-[conform.nvim](https://github.com/stevearc/conform.nvim) is a formatting plugin.
+I use [conform.nvim](https://github.com/stevearc/conform.nvim) instead.
 It runs external formatters like prettier, stylua, black, gofmt.
-It's fast.
-It supports many languages.
-It has good defaults.
+Fast.
+Supports many languages.
+Good defaults.

-There are other plugins like formatter.nvim and null-ls. conform.nvim is the newest and most maintained.

 ## Setup conform.nvim